 Your plan covers services for chiropractic services.
-Chiropractic services must be provided through the Chiropractic Benefits Administrator.

 Coverage limits: 20 chiropractic visits per member, per calendar year.
 This limit does not apply to claims submitted with a primary behavioral health diagnosis.

 Not covered: Maintenance or preventive treatment consisting of routine, long-term, or non-medically necessary care provided to prevent reoccurrences or to maintain the patient's status.